Carol Shoshkes Reiss

-Carol Shoshkes Reiss, an American viral immunologist, has been professor in New York University's department of biology since 1991.
-Her research focused on the dynamic contest between the mouse immune system and virus replication during infection of the central nervous system.
+Carol Shoshkes Reiss, an American viral immunologist, was a professor at New York University's Department of Biology between 1991 and 2020.
+She is currently a professor emerita at New York University.
+Her research focused on the dynamic contest between the mouse immune system and virus replication during central nervous system infection.
 Reiss was editor-in-chief of the journal Viral Immunology (2000–2006) and is currently editor-in-chief of the journal DNA and Cell Biology (2012–present).